 me more oportunity to discover places like SaudiArabia, Columbia, Ecuador, Spain,

 and many other corners of the world.
 From these trips I always brought back instruments, records, scents

 and sounds (tones & shades!).
 Because of "globetrotting while earning" I had the priviledge of not having to, not to make any concessions,

-that is, to accept only work I liked to do and thus to nurish my baby, the SOUND.
+that is, to accept only work I liked to do and and "capture the ultimate SOUND"...

 music for a local film.
 I rented a mixing desk and an 8-track half-inch recorder, yet